exeeny/task4webapp/README.md

 ## Simple user management application

 This project is user management tool that provides administrators with control over user accounts.
+Website was developed using the Symfony PHP framework, deployed using Platform.sh

 https://github.com/user-attachments/assets/cf469e6a-7edf-49a7-ac3d-4360a418c75c